 The Affirmation will take several forms, depending on the student’s status and particular assignments.

 In the summer prior to arriving on campus freshmen will be asked to respond briefly to a prompt about how they will uphold the values of the Honor Code.
 Students will be able to access their statements throughout their time at Harvard and will have the opportunity to update and revise them periodically.

-During the bi-annual electronic registration process, all students will be asked to read the Honor Code and to sign their name indicating their awareness of the Code and adherence to the standards of academic integrity.
+During the bi-annual electronic check-in registration process, all students will be asked to read the Honor Code and to sign their name indicating their awareness of the Code and adherence to the standards of academic integrity.

 At seated final exams, all students will be asked to read and sign the following statement included on the exam attendance slip or printed on the exam itself: “I attest to the honesty of my academic work and affirm that it conforms to the standards of the Harvard College Honor Code.”